facebookBest Broadband in Singapore For Your Household Needs: Singtel vs M1 vs StarHub vs MyRepublic & More

 Multiple Devices Causing Lag

-If you live in a large household, you’ll probably have felt the effects of WiFi lag when multiple devices are connected to your router at once.
+If you live in a large household, you’ll probably have felt the effects of WiFi lag when multiple devices are connected to your router simultaneously.

-Even if you have the best internet speed and a 10Gbps broadband plan, all will be for nought if you have a lousy router that creates a bottleneck for your devices.
+Even if you have the best internet speed and a 10Gbps broadband plan, it will all be for nought if you have a lousy router that creates a bottleneck for your devices.

-With WiFi 6 becoming the new standard, most modern broadband plans should give you a pretty seamless experience.
-If you live in a larger home, you should also consider a WiFi Mesh system to cover up dead zones in the house.
+With WiFi 6 becoming the new standard, most modern broadband plans should provide a seamless experience.
+If you live in a larger home, you should also consider a WiFi Mesh system to cover dead zones in the house.

 While many plans come bundled with routers, you should not be using them as a base to choose your ISP!
-Instead, the best option is to get your own (better) router and choose a plan without a router.
+Instead, the best option is to get your own (better) router and choose a plan without one.

-Now that you know what to look out for, let’s dive into some of the cheapest and most value-for-money broadband plans!
+Now that you know what to look for, let’s explore some of the cheapest and most value-for-money broadband plans!

 Just want the cheapest?